-We have been getting requests from parents about how TutorMing can do to help kids' Chinese exams for school.
-Of course we can help!
-We offer personalized tutoring online to build up kids Chinese skills effectively.
-Moreover, we now have optimized our lessons to launch new packages specially for middle school students to prepare their exams.
+We have been getting requests from parents about what TutorMing can do to help kids' Chinese exams for school.
+We offer personalized tutoring online to build up children's Chinese skills effectively.
+Moreover, we have now optimized our lessons to launch new packages specially for middle school students to prepare them for their exams.

 IB, GCSE, AP, what are the differences?

-They are different curriculum/programmes used in difference countries.
-They are also exams under different exam boards.
+They are different curricular/programmes used in different countries.
+They are also under different exam boards.
 To be short:

 - GCSE, iGCSE, A Level: widely used in the UK and British schools all over the world.